 - Oligosaccharides: Wheat, rye, legumes, and various fruits and vegetables, such as garlic and onions.

-- Monosaccharides: Sweeteners such as honey and agave nectar. and fructose (fruit sugar)
+- Monosaccharides: Sweeteners such as honey and, agave nectar, and fructose (fruit sugar)

-- Polyols: Certain fruits and vegetables including blackberries and lychee, as well as some low-calorie sweeteners like those in sugar-free gum
+- Polyols: Certain fruits and vegetables, including blackberries and lychee, as well as some low-calorie sweeteners like those in sugar-free gum

 Diagnosis of FODMAP Intolerance

 There is no laboratory test for FODMAP intolerance.
-The diagnosis is made after evaluation for other causes of symptoms followed by a FODMAP elimination diet.
+The diagnosis is made after evaluation for other causes of symptoms, followed by a FODMAP elimination diet.
 The diet must be done correctly to assess whether or not FODMAP intolerance is present.
-The diet is complicated and I recommended a consult with a registered dietitian to discuss the proper implementation of the diet.
-If the diet is not done correctly, FODMAP intolerance may be missed as a diagnosis.

 Treatment For FODMAP Intolerance

-The treatment for FODMAP Intolerance is a low FODMAP diet.
-A two-three week trial period is recommended.
-Typically some improvement will be seen in that period.
-If the diet has been done correctly and no improvement has been made, it is unlikely the person has FODMAP intolerance.
-If there is an improvement, the low FODMAP diet should be continued for 6 weeks.
-A methodical reintroduction diet is recommended after 6 weeks on a low FODMAP diet.
-The diet is not meant to be a long term solution to digestive problems.
-Long-term adherence to a low FODMAP diet causes negative changes in the gut microbiome.
+The treatment for FODMAP Intolerance is a low-FODMAP diet.
+A two- to three-week trial period is recommended.
+Typically, some improvement will be seen in that period.
+If the diet has been done correctly and no progress has been made, it is unlikely the person has FODMAP intolerance.
+If there is an improvement, the low FODMAP diet should be continued for six weeks.
+A methodical reintroduction diet is recommended after six weeks on a low FODMAP diet.

 Is The Low FODMAP Diet Gluten-Free?

-No. It is not a gluten-free diet.
-It is low in gluten but it is not strictly gluten-free.
+It is low in gluten, but it is not strictly gluten-free.
 For example, some people on a low FODMAP diet can tolerate sourdough spelt bread.
 The fermentation process breaks down the FODMAP sugar in spelt.
 Spelt bread contains gluten and would not be allowed on a gluten-free diet.
-This is one example where gluten is allowed on the Low FODMAP diet.
+This is one example of gluten being allowed on the Low FODMAP diet.
 There are others beyond the scope of this article.

 The Low FODMAP Diet Is Here To Stay

-Following is a list of valuable resources for anyone interested in learning more about a Low FODMAP diet.
+Following is a list of valuable resources for anyone interested in learning about a Low FODMAP diet.
 Low FODMAP product lines and food delivery services are now available.

 Recommended resources for a low FODMAP diet:

-- Monash University Low Fodmap App for I-phone and Android
+- Monash University Low Fodmap App for iPhone and Android

 - Monash University Website: The leaders in research and information on the low FODMAP diet